 The Council has faced significant challenges over the last decade following the economic downturn and reduction in public sector spending.
-To date, the Council has been successful in responding to these challenges but there are still financial pressures to be faced, particularly in respect of a growing elderly population and pressure in the children's social care sector.
-We therefore must continue to be creative and innovative in ways of working and press ahead with every effort in our priority of growing the economy.
+To date, the Council has been successful in responding to these challenges but this is becoming increasingly difficult, particularly in respect of a growing elderly population; pressure in the children's social care sector and of course the major economic impact of Covid-19 which has had a direct impact on the Council's finances this year and will undoubtedly be felt for a number of years to come.
+We therefore press ahead with our top priority of growing Darlington's economy and continue to be creative and find innovative ways of working.

 The Council undertook a significant consultation exercise in 2016 following an in depth and detailed review of all services which resulted in the agreement of a Core Offer budget which allowed for a small futures fund allocated to discretionary services.
-Furthermore, in subsequent MTFP's following good progress in achieving savings along with strong cost management and innotive treasury initiatives Members agreed to use unallocated balances of £4.7m to invest in five areas which hold great value to our community, they were;
+Furthermore, in subsequent MTFP's, Members following consultation agreed to use unallocated balances of £6.5m to invest in five areas which hold great value to our community and encourage economic growth, they were;